Skip to content

 Stop cold turkey and see how you feel

 Try to spend a few days without gambling.
 Is it harder than you thought it would be?
 Do you find yourself snappy and irritable at all?
-How often do you think about gambling?
-If you’re unhappy with any of the answers to these questions, you may want to think about reaching out.
+Are you thinking about gambling constantly?
+Do you want to gamble even during social events with friends and family?

 Tip 2